Saloni576/CN331_A1/README.md

 sudo tcpreplay -i eth0 --topspeed 4.pcap
 ```

+After all packets have been sent, Terminal 2 will display the details of the transferred data.
+In Terminal 1, press `Ctrl+C` to stop the process.
+This will save the statistical data of the packets.
-After this, `packet_statistics.txt` will contain the sniffed packet statistics, and `histogram_data.csv` will store data for the histogram plot.
+Now, `packet_statistics.txt` will contain the sniffed packet statistics, and `histogram_data.csv` will store data for the histogram plot.

 ### 4. Analyze and Process Data
 Back in **Terminal 1**: